Can you get into and keep in shape without a gym membership? The simple answer is yes. In today’s article, I’ll explain just how easy it is.

 The prevalence of the neighborhood gym is a fairly recent occurrence.
 Just like fit people of the past you too can get healthy without accruing the recurring cost, getting stuck in traffic, and dealing with a crowded gym full of people.

-It doesn’t take a lot of time or expensive equipment to change your fitness levels, change your body, and change your overall wellbeing.
+It doesn’t take a lot of time or expensive equipment to change your fitness levels, change your body, and change your overall well-being.
 You can build a physique you can be proud of, and make your doctor happy, for little to no expense.
-Here at GetFitNinja we are committed to not only help you learn how to work from home without gaining weight, but to improve your overall health.
+Here at GetFitNinja we are committed to not only helping you learn how to work from home without gaining weight but to improve your overall health.

 How Do I Workout Without A Gym

-There are several strategies to getting fit without the need for a gym membership.
+There are several strategies for getting fit without the need for a gym membership.
 You can mix and match any of these as needed to fit your budget and lifestyle.

 The first and most important step in your journey to being fit is to just Get Up and Get Moving.

-There is no better way to get started than to just take a walk.
+There is no better way to get started without a gym than to just take a walk.
 This is great cardiovascular exercise.
 It will increase your heart health and will do wonders for your leg and butt also.

 If you already own a bike, this is another fantastic and free way to increase your cardiovascular conditioning.
 It is also an exceptional workout to strengthen and tone your leg and butt muscles.